gromacs/gromacs/docs/release-notes/2023/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without a space between the colon and number!

+Update will run on GPU by default
+"""""""""""""""""""""""""""""""""

+The mdrun ``-update auto`` will by default map to GPU if supported.
+This gives a significant performance improvement with a single MPI rank.

 Increased default T- and P-coupling intervals
 """""""""""""""""""""""""""""""""""""""""""""